-- Define and describe key concepts in environmental economics. - Empirically solve problems of natural resource distribution. - Evaluate the feasibility of policies and their theoretical expected outcomes for solving environmental problems, in a Caribbean context. - Differentiate and defend the choice of policies to solve specific environmental problems - Demonstrate the critical analysis of academic information and literature economic tools and discuss their limitations.
-Using examples, it will then apply these tools to everyday scenarios that illustrate the possibilities and limitations of economics in resolving environmental and natural resource issues.
+- Define and describe key concepts in environmental economics. - Empirically solve problems of natural resource distribution. - Evaluate the feasibility of policies and their theoretical expected outcomes for solving environmental problems, in a Caribbean context. - Differentiate and defend the choice of policies to solve specific environmental problems - Demonstrate the critical analysis of academic information and literature

 The course will begin by introducing basic economic principles and exploring the limits of human nature in dealing with environmental degradation.
-It will then consider environmental economics from several perspectives, examine various
+It will then consider environmental economics from several perspectives, examine various economic tools and discuss their limitations.
+Using examples, it will then apply these tools to everyday scenarios that illustrate the possibilities and limitations of economics in resolving environmental and natural resource issues.

 • Coursework 50 %

-Project 20%
+Continuous Assessment

-Essay 30%
+(Oral and Written Presentations)

 • Final Examination 50 %